Quantum Many-Body Simulations of Catalytic Metal Surfaces: Results

-Although it may seem intuitive to assume that employing a high-level multireference solver within an embedding framework would resolve these issues straightforwardly, this is not necessarily the case.
-For example, DFET combined with embedded multireference second-order perturbation theory~(emb-MRPT2) shows a pronounced dependence on the choice of the multireferential solver~\cite{zhaoBenchmarkingEmbedded2020}.
+Although one might expect that a high-level multireference solver within an embedding framework would resolve these issues, this is not necessarily the case.
+For example, DFET combined with embedded multireference second-order perturbation theory~(emb-MRPT2) shows a pronounced dependence on the choice of multireferential solver~\cite{zhaoBenchmarkingEmbedded2020}.
 The calculation using emb-CASPT2~\cite{CASPT2_1, CASPT2_2} yields a barrier of 1.00 eV, in close agreement with experiment, whereas using emb-NEVPT2~\cite{NEVPT2} produces a significantly lower value of 0.64 eV.
-These discrepancies between formally similar approaches, as illustrated by the green bar in Figure~\ref{fig:H2Cu}B, underscore the need for high-level solvers that combine high accuracy with consistent robustness to enable predictive catalytic modeling.
+These discrepancies between formally similar approaches, as illustrated by the green bar in Fig.~\ref{fig:H2Cu}B, underscore the need for high-level solvers that combine high accuracy with consistent robustness to enable predictive catalytic modeling.

 In contrast to these challenges, our embedding framework with AFQMC as the high-level solver provides a robust and accurate solution.
 AFQMC is well-suited for systems with strong correlation, as it effectively balances the description of both static and dynamic correlation effects~\cite{doi:10.1021/acs.jctc.2c00802}.
-As shown in Figure~\ref{fig:H2Cu}B, our FEMION framework with the thermal-smearing AFQMC solver yields an energy barrier in good agreement with experiment.
-This shows that a systematically improvable embedding framework, when paired with AFQMC, a solver that can be further improved with more accurate trial wavefunctions, can overcome the shortcomings of conventional DFT and embedding schemes, enabling quantitatively reliable predictions for catalytic reactions.
+As shown in Fig.~\ref{fig:H2Cu}B, our FEMION framework with the thermal-smearing AFQMC solver yields an energy barrier in good agreement with experiment.
+This demonstrates that a systematically improvable embedding framework, when paired with AFQMC, a solver that can be further improved with more accurate trial wavefunctions, can overcome the limitations of conventional DFT and embedding schemes, enabling quantitatively reliable predictions for catalytic reactions.